roop-pal/Meta-Learning-for-StarCraft-II-Minigames/README.md

 ## Our work

-We first implement and used"baseline" agents that will let us evaluate more complex reinforcement learning agents.
+We first implemented and tested "baseline" agents that will let us evaluate more complex reinforcement learning agents.
 We compare our results with "random" agents that choose any random action at each step, and simple scripted agents that intend to solve the minigame with a simple deterministic policy.
 The scripted agents can be found in the folder *scripted_agents*.

 We then implemented a "smarter" baseline agent using a Q-table.
 For this to be possible, we reduced the action space to a few basic actions (mainly selecting units and attacking points), and also reduced the state space (a 4 by 4 grid indicating where the roaches are along with the number of marines left).